 Three years later Fr O’Moore said his last Mass in Croydon.
 He retired to Camberwell and died there at the age of 92.

 The seed sown by this elderly priest flourished and eventually a larger church was needed.
 A suitable site was found in Wellesley Road and the foundation stone of the present church was laid in 1863.
 The new Parish Priest was a Frenchman named Alphonse David.
 Fr John McKenna from Northern Ireland succeeded him in 1894.
-He in turn was succeeded by Fr Mason 1914-1916; Fr Moynihan 1916-1918; Fr McLaughlin 1918-1963; Fr North 1964-1980; Fr Pierce 1981-1986 and then Provost Joseph Collins to 2013.
-Our present Parish Priest is Fr Michael Scanlon.
+He in turn was succeeded by Fr Mason 1914-1916; Fr Moynihan 1916-1918; Fr McLaughlin 1918-1963; Fr North 1964-1980; Fr Pierce 1981-1986; Provost Joseph Collins till 2013 and then by Parish Priest Fr Michael Scanlon.
+Our present Parish Priest is Fr Patrick Feyisetan.